Mizarul/anarchist-overlay/README.md

+# THIS IS FOR TESTING PURPOSES, ALL CREDIT GOES TO THE AUTHOR reynevan24

 # Anarchist Overlay

 Module for the Foundry VTT, allowing to render arbitrary HTML in a configurable overlay above the canvas for all users simultaneously.
 It also includes a method for getting HTML for mission briefing-like text crawl.